 My Mom would whip up these pancakes for us and we would eat them up as fast as they were made.
 She would serve them with rice and that made the meal.

-Cut the florets into even size pieces.
+Cut the cauliflower into florets.
 Place into a large pot and cover with enough water to just cover.
 Add a generous pinch of salt into the pot and bring to a boil over high heat.
 Continue to boil for about 10 minutes.
 Since the cauliflower is going to be mashed, you want it to be tender.
 Remove from heat and drain.
 Shake the colander to get all the water out.
 We don’t want any added water so shake well.

 You will need an onion diced up.
 To this day I cannot dice an onion like my Mom.
 When she is cooking, I swear she calls us into the kitchen just when she is about to chop something so she can do her best impression of a Japanese Master Chef with mad cutting skills.
 And it’s so obvious she is waiting for a look of awe or a complementary remark of how her knife cutting skills are so amazing.
 Especially because she can look at you and hold a conversation while chopping and dicing.
 Sometimes I just stare into her eyes refusing to submit to her and she stares back and a slight grin forms on her face because she knows how jealous I am.
 Finally I break down and submit.
 I don’t know how she does it.
 I can’t do it – I’ll come right out and admit that.